microsoft/MLOpsTemplate/src/workshop/documents/part_5.md

 ## Success criteria

-- The CD pipeline runs sucessfully each time a PR request is done to 'main'.
+- The CD pipeline runs sucessfully each time a PR request to 'main' is opened.
 Please test this by triggering a new CI run (which on success should generate a PR to main), or creating your own PR to main.

 ## Reference materials